simonsmiley/mailman-docker-ci-runner/README.md

 When prompted for an executor use `docker`

-The Docker image name you need is `mailman-docker-ci-runner`
+The Docker image name you need is `thelinuxguy/mailman-docker-ci-runner`

 Continue pressing Return until the process finishes.